canarieids/Zeek-Ubuntu-22.04/README.md

 ## 9.0 Aggregrate Portal File Transfer - CANIDS

-- Participants should be prepared to provide the public address that will access the remote (concordia) server.
+- Participants should be prepared to provide the public address that will access the remote (Concordia) server.

 1. (Zeek) From the server run `$curl ifconfig.me`.